Badsworth/pfml_scripts/docs/portal/development.md

 All files in the [`portal/srcs/pages`](../../portal/src/pages) directory are automatically available as routes based on their name, e.g. `about.js` is routed to `/about`.
 Files named `index.js` are routed to the root of the directory.
 See more at the Next.js docs on [routing](https://nextjs.org/docs/routing/introduction) and [pages](https://nextjs.org/docs/basic-features/pages).

+For Employer-specific pages, files will be nested in an [`/employers`](../../portal/src/pages/employers) subdirectory.

 1. Each time you add a new page, add a new route to [`src/routes/index.js`](../../portal/src/routes/index.js).
 1. Add content strings for the page to [`src/locales/app/en-US.js`](../../portal/src/locales/app/en-US.js).